 We may use the information we collect from you:

-• To personalize user's experience and to allow us to deliver the type of content and offerings in which you are most interested.
+- To personalize your experience and to allow us to deliver the type of content and offerings in which you may be most interested in.

 Do we use ‘cookies’?